jerbob92/hallway-original/README.md

 ## Using Hallway

 To use hallway you will need to setup a test app in the database and then clone down and use an example app.
-To setup a test app in the database run the following commands and sql.
+To setup a test app in the database, run the following commands and sql.

     mysql -u <admin_username> -p <admin_password> hallway_development